How to Spend 3 Days in Lisbon - A Local’s Itinerary

 This museum is a first glimpse into understanding this Lisbon art form, which has been recognized as a World Heritage by UNESCO.
 Here, you can learn about the history of Fado and its main protagonists, from the iconic Amália Rodrigues to the current names that keep this musical style alive.
 From the instruments to the costumes to the interactive studios, get ready to spend a good hour here.

-Sé de Lisboa cathedral
+Sé de Lisboa cathedral and Igreja de Santo Antonio de Lisboa

 See a different side of Lisbon in Mouraria

-The end of the day is fast approaching, but there's still time to wander around another historic neighborhood.
-Mouraria is located next to Martim Moniz Square, and its history dates back to the Muslim occupation of the city.
-After the Christian Reconquest in the 12th century, this district continued to receive inhabitants of the most varied nationalities and beliefs, making it a center of multiculturalism until this day.
+The Mouraria is just north of Alfama, but very different.
+Centered around Martim Moniz Square, this area's history dates back to the Muslim occupation of the city.
+After the Christian Reconquest in the 12th century, this district continued to receive inhabitants of the most varied nationalities and beliefs, making it a center of multiculturalism.
+It has remained so to this day, with thousands of immigrants from South Asia, Africa, East Asia, and all over the world living here.

 Evening